 (a) Elimination of all counterfeit, non-standard, duplicate identity (IMEI) devices from the networks

-(c) To curb security issues occurring due to usage of nonstandard and duplicate IMEI handsets
+(c) To curb security issues occurring due to the usage of nonstandard and duplicate IMEI handsets

 Federal Cabinet Directive

-The Federal Cabinet passed directive dated 27th November 2018 whereby DIRBS phase II was to be launched on 1st December 2018.
+The Federal Cabinet passed a directive dated November 27th 2018, whereby DIRBS phase II was to be launched on December 1st 2018.

 However, The federal Cabinet extended the deadline to January 15th, 2019.
-As part of the directive, all devices seen on mobile networks as of 15th January 2019 shall be converted to compliant/legal status.
-In the case of cloned devices, the IMEI will be paired with the mobile number (MSISDN) in use as of 15th January 2019.
-As per directive mobile devices having GSMA valid IMEI connected on local mobile networks for the 1st time after 15th January 2019 is required to be registered within 60 days.
-All blocked GSMA valid devices will also have this option to register subject to customs duties payment in accordance with FBR rules and regulations.
+As part of the directive, all devices seen on mobile networks as of January 15th 2019, shall be converted to compliant/legal status.
+In the case of cloned devices, the IMEI will be paired with the mobile number (MSISDN) in use as of January 15th 2019.
+As per the directive,, mobile devices having GSMA-valid IMEI connected on local mobile networks for the 1st time after January 15th 2019 must be registered within 60 days.
+All blocked GSMA proper devices will also have this option to register subject to customs duties payment by FBR rules and regulations.

 Device Identification, Registration and Blocking System (DIRBS) – Online Portal Facility

-DIRBS online portal has been launched to facilitate all applicants to apply and register their mobile device IMEI from the use of their location.
+DIRBS online portal has been launched to facilitate all applicants to apply and register their mobile device IMEI from their location.